1:30pm PT by Jackie Strause

 Paulson's character reprisals are some of the examples of how AHS has hinted that the anthology exists within the same universe, but it wasn't until Roanoke that Murphy confirmed all the seasons are indeed connected.
 Each of the first six episodes corresponded to their respective cycles of Murder House, Asylum, Coven, Freak Show and Hotel, and Murphy revealed that Lady Gaga's Witch of the Woods is the original Supreme witch responsible for season three's Coven witches.
 Viewers can expect to see the franchise's interconnected ways "explode" come season seven.
 "You'll see it in season six, and then you'll really see it after," Murphy told THR ahead of Roanoke's premiere about connecting the dots.
 "We lay a lot of pipe, and you'll see it explode in seasons seven and eight."

-Murphy also promised that the franchise will return to Coven to tie the Gaga reveal and that one season — or perhaps the same season — will be a Murder House and Coven crossover.
+Murphy promised that the franchise will return to Coven to tie the Gaga reveal and that one season — or perhaps the same season — will be a Murder House and Coven crossover.
 And recently, Paulson named her Coven alter-ego, Cordelia, as the one character in the universe she'd most like to reprise.
 "We only got to see her just getting her powers," she said.
 "I just would like to know…if the power might have been something that kind of changed her."

 A premiere date for American Horror Story season seven has not yet been determined.